garrettmflynn/webnwb/docs/installation/cdn.md

-# Installing WebNWB using a Content Delivery Network (CDN)
+# Using WebNWB with a CDN
 You can use a `script` tag or ES Module imports to access the library using a CDN.

 #### ESM Import